Mizoram Jobs : Mizoram University Recruitment 2025

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 1st August 2025 at 11 AM.
-The venue is in Office of the Dean, School of Engineering & Technology, Mizoram University
+Candidates may appear for a walk-in-interview altogether on 31st July 2025 at 11 AM.
+The venue is in Conference Hall, Department of Planning & Architecture, Mizoram University, Tanhril, Aizawl-796004, Mizoram

 How to apply :

-Interested candidates must bring their CV, original certificates and other relevant documents at the time of interview.
+Interested candidates may attend the Walk-in-Interview along with their CV, original certificates and other relevant documents at the time of interview.

 Detailed Advertisement : Click Here